MoarSHAm/tmr-hardware-trojan-detection/README.md

 This project implements and evaluates a **Triple Modular Redundancy (TMR)** system enhanced with a **temporal anomaly monitor** to detect stealthy hardware Trojans that bypass traditional majority voting.

-Implementation is done at RTL level in Verilog and validated through simulation and waveform analysis.
+The Implementation is done at RTL level in Verilog and validated through simulation and waveform analysis.

 ---